microsoft/pxt-adafruit/docs/projects.md

 ## Wearables

-Add amazing lighted effects to clothing for the ultimate fashion experience!
+Add amazing lighted effects to clothing and fabric for the ultimate fashion experience!

 ```codecard
 [{